The Co-opting of Spiritual Practice by our Capitalist Culture

 If we fail to see this, then compassion becomes something we do to feel “good,” another high we use to stave off our insatiable desire to hide from the horrors of the world.

-Psychedelics also come from a diverse, rich, and ancient shamanistic tradition, but even as little as 50 years ago, when LSD exploded onto the consciousness of our culture, it immediately allowed people to see outside of the societal norm.
+Psychedelics come from diverse, rich, and ancient Indigenous traditions, but even as little as 50 years ago, when LSD exploded onto the consciousness of our western culture, it immediately allowed people to see outside of the societal norm.

 What happened to Christianity has now spread to the radical spiritual movements of our time.
 It’s happening right in front of our nose and we can’t even see it.